SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/spynnaker_pages/PyNNOnSpinnakerDeveloperInstall.md

 1. *Optional:* To make matplotlib work within a virtualenv, create the following environment variables:
 ```TCL_LIBRARY: C:\Python27\tcl\tcl8.5```
 ```TK_LIBRARY: C:\Python27\tcl\tk8.5```
-1. go to [virutal git clone](#virutal_git_clone) to compelte the cloning of the git reposorities
+1. go to [Virtual git clone](#virutal_git_clone) to complete the cloning of the git repositories

 You can now [configure](#Configuration) your environment.

-# <a name="virutal_git_clone"></a> Virutal git clone
+# <a name="virtual_git_clone"></a> Virtual git clone

-1. You now need to clone the github resposorities for all the software stack.
+1. You now need to clone the github repositories for all the software stack.
 This requires you to run the following commands in a terminal, in the folder of your choice where the software will be installed.
     1. git clone https://github.com/SpiNNakerManchester/sPyNNaker.git
     1. cd sPyNNaker
     1. python setup.py develop --no-deps